 TrackNet is a model specifically designed for sports scenarios.
 It is particularly effective in detecting and tracking fast-moving objects like table tennis balls (Huang et al., 2019).
 By combining detection and tracking in an end-to-end framework, TrackNet processes video frame sequences and leverages temporal information to predict object positions.
 This gives TrackNet a significant advantage in capturing the precise position of a fast-moving ball in each frame.
 However, as a specialized model, it heavily relies on specific training datasets and may not be suitable for more flexible and dynamic environments.

-3D
+3D Trajectory